-According to the Alcohol Act, anyone who manufactures, sells or mediates the sale of alcoholic beverages or alcoholic beverage-like preparations in their business may only give away such beverages or preparations as gifts in the form of samples.
+In accordance with the Alcohol Act, anyone who manufactures, sells or mediates the sale of alcoholic beverages or alcoholic beverage-like preparations in their business may only give away such beverages or preparations as gifts in the form of samples.

-According to the Alcohol Act, it is also not permitted to give alcoholic beverages or alcoholic beverage-like preparations as gifts when marketing services or when selling goods other than alcoholic beverages or alcoholic beverage-like preparations.
+In accordance with the Alcohol Act, it is also not permitted to give alcoholic beverages or alcoholic beverage-like preparations as gifts when marketing services or when selling goods other than alcoholic beverages or alcoholic beverage-like preparations.